isabella232/data-workbench.en-1/help/home/c-undst-ctrld-exp/t-crt-ctrld-exp/t-crt-ctrld-exp.md

 ---
 description: The overall objective of running a controlled experiment on a website is to determine whether and to what degree a defined change or set of changes produces an effect on the users of the website.
-seo-description: The overall objective of running a controlled experiment on a website is to determine whether and to what degree a defined change or set of changes produces an effect on the users of the website.
-seo-title: Creating a Controlled Experiment
 solution: Insight,Analytics
 title: Creating a Controlled Experiment
 topic: Data workbench